-- 1. Make sure that there are no short circuits between the motherboard and the chassis. - 2.
-Make sure that the ATX power connectors are properly connected. - 3.
-Check that the 115V/230V switch, if available, on the power supply is properly set. - 4.
-Turn the power switch on and off to test the system, if applicable. - 5.
+- 1. Make sure that no short circuits exist between the motherboard and the chassis. - 2.
+Verify that all jumpers are set to their default positions. - 3.
+Check that the 115V/230V switch on the power supply is properly set. - 4.
+Turn the power switch on and off to test the system. - 5.
 The battery on your motherboard may be old.
 Check to verify that it still supplies ~3VDC.
 If it does not, replace it with a new one.